1904cs-charlie-owl/VisualNYC/README.md

 ![](./visualnyc-search.png)

 **Search**: Need to find a specific place, restaurant, or meet up spot?
-Use our search feature to to pinpoint your location in any borough in Greater NYC Area.
+Use our search feature to pinpoint your location in any borough in Greater NYC Area.
 Geolocation available.

 ---